 As I slowly learned to be open with those around me, I decided to pursue the field of counselling to similarly provide a space for those who are hurting and broken.
 Having experienced the power of human connection amidst life’s challenges, I dedicated my time and energy to understanding how best to meet others in their pain.

-My Professional Biography
+Ryan’s Professional Biography

 – Relationship issues

-– Issues related to spirituality and religion
+– Issues related to spirituality, religion, faith, and existence

 – Grief and bereavement